Kotlin/anko/README.md

 ```

 This loads Koan for Android SDK v.
 21 (Android 5.0) without `support.v4` package bindings.
 If you use `support.v4`, replace `21` with `21s`.

+### Using as Jar library

+If your project is not based on Gradle, you don't have to jump around with Maven artifacts.
+Just attach the **jar** from the [releases page](https://github.com/yanex/koan/releases) as a project library and that's it.

 ## Understanding Koan